Understanding the Cost of Daycare in Illinois

 The actual cost of daycare in Illinois varies greatly depending on your child’s age and whether you need full-time or part-time care, as well as the type of center you choose and where it’s located.

-For babies and toddlers (i.e., those under-2 years of age), the state-wide average you can expect to pay is $1,150 per month for full-time care at a center in Illinois.
-That means the daily cost comes down to around $38.33.
-If you take your child to a daycare center within Group 1A Counties (such as Kendall, Cook, etc.) or Group 1B Counties (like Champaign, Monroe, etc.), that rate can be as high as $46.49 per day — or a little shy of $1,400 each month.
+For babies and toddlers (i.e., those under-2 years of age), the state-wide average you can expect to pay is $1,650 per month for full-time care at a center in Illinois.
+That means the daily cost comes down to around $55.
+Separately, for families who qualify for the state’s Child Care Assistance Program, Illinois will pay a licensed center as much as $67.00 per day in Group 1A Counties (such as Kendall and Cook) or $64.00 in Group 1B Counties (such as Champaign and Monroe).

-However, parents who take their children to daycare centers in Group 2 Counties, which are essentially any childcare facility outside of the two zones mentioned above will incur up to $33.53 per day.
+Parents who take their children to daycare centers in Group 2 Counties (essentially any childcare facility outside the two zones mentioned above) fall under a state maximum of $57.00 per day.
 This is the maximum daily rate capped by the Illinois Department of Human Services (IDHS).

 The prices mentioned so far apply to licensed daycare facilities only.
 Although they still operate under the watchful eye of the IDCFS, license-exempt daycare facilities can’t care for more than three children at a time.
-If you opt for this type of daycare, the prices are a bit fairer at $40.50, $36.73, and $28.46 per day in Group 1A, Group 1B, and Group 2 counties, respectively.
+For this type of care, the state now pays a flat $25.76 per day statewide, regardless of county.

-When the child reaches the age of 2, the maximum cost of daycare drops to between $23.77 and $39.26 per day for full-time childcare at a licensed facility in the state.
-Parents patronizing license-exempt centers will pay up to $34.20 in the expensive Group 1A zone.
+When the child reaches the age of 2, the licensed-center maximum drops to between $46.00 and $54.00 per day for full-time care.
+License-exempt home care stays at the flat $25.76 per day noted above.

-While infant care costs parents in Illinois around $13,800 annually, the daycare cost for a child three years of age and older is roughly $864 monthly or $10,370 annually.
-Parents of children at this age who opt for licensed daycare centers will have to be content with a daily maximum rate of between $23.77 and $32.72.
-For license-exempt centers, the prices range from $28.50 to $20.70, depending on the county where the facility is located.
-Learn more about these daycare rates here.
+While infant care costs parents in Illinois around $19,800 annually, the cost for a child three years of age and older averages roughly $1,437 monthly, or about $17,238 a year.
+For families who qualify for assistance, licensed daycare centers have a daily maximum of between $40.00 and $46.00; for license-exempt centers, the prices range from $33.00 to $41.00, depending on the county where the facility is located.
+Learn more about these state rates here.

 These statistics clearly show that the costs of daycare do vary immensely.
 Pricing is based on the kind of center, what features it provides, and where you reside.
 City parents are sure to foot a bigger childcare bill, of course.
-You’d be lucky to pay less than $50 for a licensed daycare center in Chicago, for instance.
-Meanwhile, parents who manage to score a good home daycare in Group 2 centers will be happy paying as little as $19 for a full day of childcare.
+You’d be hard-pressed to pay less than $67 a day for a licensed daycare center in Chicago, for instance.
+Meanwhile, parents who find a good home daycare in a Group 2 area may pay as little as about $40 for a full day of childcare.

 In-home nannies serve as a reasonable alternative to traditional daycare for parents seeking a more intimate form of childcare.
 Contrary to common belief, nannies are not glorified babysitters; they do much more than you think.